ADHD TREATMENT IN PORTLAND

 The reality is that you are not lazy, ditzy, or any of those things—in fact, if you are like most people with ADHD, you are highly intelligent, motivated, and creative.
 The problem is that your mind operates differently from other people.
 What you need is a form of treatment that can help you drown out all the “white noise” and leverage ADHD to your advantage.

-As a therapist and psychiatrist who specializes in diagnosing and treating ADHD in adults, I am confident that I can help you.
+As a Board Certified psychiatrist with over 10 years of rigorous medical training from Harvard, Cornell, and Columbia, I am confident that I can help you.
+My extensive experience treating diverse populations—from providing care in refugee camps to directing mental health services in Manhattan—informs my approach to treating ADHD at my Portland practice.
 Through a combination of psychotherapy and medication management, I can empower you to get your ADHD symptoms under control and live a happier, more productive life.

 ADHD is a neuro-developmental disorder characterized by persistent patterns of inattention and hyper-activity.
 It is primarily genetic and inherited over generations in families.
 Unfortunately, it is also terribly underdiagnosed—especially in the adult population.